brandonchinn178/talks/haskell-love-2020/Presentation.md

   print [get| obj.users[].name |]
 ```

-^ This code snippet gives a quick overview of what `aeson-schemas` can do.
+^ With those requirements in mind, `aeson-schemas` is the library I came up with.
+This code snippet gives a quick overview of what `aeson-schemas` can do.

 ^ First, we define the schema of the JSON data as `MySchema`, using the `schema` quasiquoter.
 Then, we can decode `Object MySchema` with standard `aeson` decoding functions.

 ^ Finally, we can use the `get` quasiquoter to extract values from the `Object`.
 In this case, we get the `users` key, which is a list of objects with the schema `id: Int, name: Text`.
 Then for each object in the list, get the `name` key, resulting in a `[Text]` value.

+^ Going back to the problem requirements, it's type safe.
+If you try to get `obj.users[].foo`, you'll get an error *at compile-time*.
+The only thing it adds to the namespace is `MySchema`, and the `get` quasiquoter allows us to write nicer query than using vanilla Haskell functions would allow us.

 ---